CallMeTwitch/Math-4250/K-Armed Bandit Problem/README.md

-This directory contains all code required to reproduce the results from [Accompanying Paper][FILE_NAME.pdf].
+This directory contains all code required to reproduce the results from [Accompanying Paper](FILE_NAME.pdf).

 Simply running the following will display all statistics and save all figures.
 ```